 There are also some default styles applied to all HubSpot pages outlined in our designer documentation.

 If element.style appears next to the declaration in the inspector, the CSS has been set inline.

 This means that the CSS is not coming from a stylesheet or within <style> tags in the head or footer of your page, but rather it has been set within the module itself.
-In HubSpot, you can find this styling either in the source code of the module (e.g. style="color: #ff00ff") within the page editor or set in the Custom Inline Styles field of a module on the template.
+In HubSpot, you can find this styling in the design manager in the Styling Options for that module in the inspector.
+If the module itself is custom coded, you can check the CSS editor of the module to find its styling.

 CSS on the page